Optimal inversion of the Anscombe variance-stabilizing transformation

 Abstract

-The removal of Poisson noise is often performed through the following three-step procedure.
-First, the noise variance is stabilized by applying the Anscombe root transformation to the data, producing a signal in which the noise can be treated as additive Gaussian noise with unitary variance.
+The removal of Poisson or Poisson-Gaussian noise is often performed through the following three-step procedure.
+First, the noise variance is stabilized by applying either the Anscombe or the Generalized Anscombe root transformation (also called Anscombe transform) to the data, producing a signal in which the noise can be treated as additive Gaussian noise with unitary variance.
 Second, the noise is removed using a conventional denoising algorithm for additive white Gaussian noise.
 Third, an inverse transformation is applied to the denoised signal, obtaining the estimate of the signal of interest.

 SOFTWARE PEOPLE LINKS REFERENCES